smart-edge-open/specs/doc/building-blocks/emco/openness-emco.md

 - Deploying edge services and network functions on to different nodes spread across the different clusters.
 - Monitoring the health of the deployed edge services/network functions across the clusters.
 - Orchestrating edge services and network functions with deployment intents based on compute, acceleration, and storage requirements.
-- Supporting onboard for multiple tenants from different enterprises while ensuring confidentiality and full isolation across the tenants.
+- Supporting onboarding of multiple tenants from different enterprises while ensuring confidentiality and full isolation across the tenants.

 The following figure shows the topology overview for the OpenNESS EMCO orchestration with edge and multiple clusters.